PedroMTQ/helical_pdqueiros/README.md

 ```bash
 helical_pdqueiros split_data
 ```
 After you run this, you will see 2 new folders within Minio `minio:helical/training_data/cell_type_classification/archived_raw_data` and `minio:helical/training_data/cell_type_classification/chunked_data`.
 The former contains your initial raw data, which is archived in case the pipeline needs to be run again, the latter contains the chunks of the initial data, which have been split to allow for distributed processing of the data.
+If the user were to move the data from `archived_raw_data` to `raw_data` the dataset could be processed again.

 ```bash
 helical_pdqueiros process_data
 ```
 Now you can run the data processing, which will pick up a certain amount of chunks (i.e., `PROCESSING_CHUNKS_LIMIT`, 2 by default), process them and store them into `minio:helical/training_data/cell_type_classification/processed_data`.
-The idea of having a `PROCESSING_CHUNKS_LIMIT` variable is to allow for distributed computing, i.e., each DAG run picks up a certain number of chunks, and processes them in a distributed manner.
+The idea of having a `PROCESSING_CHUNKS_LIMIT` variable is to allow for distributed computing, i.e., each DAG instance (i.e., container) run picks up a certain number of chunks, and processes them.
+This allows you to later setup up a pipeline that deploys multiple containers per DAG run.
-Note that each chunk is compressed after the data is processed to reduce disk storage overhead.
+Note that each chunk is compressed after the data is processed to reduce local/cloud storage overhead.

 ```bash
 helical_pdqueiros fine_tune
 ```
-Now, the final step is the model fine-tuning.
+The final step is the model fine-tuning.
 I'm using `gf-6L-10M-i2048` as the default since it's one of the smaller models.
-This pipeline will take all the recently processed data in `minio:helical/training_data/cell_type_classification/processed_data` and fine tune the `gf-6L-10M-i2048` model.
+This pipeline will takes all the recently processed data in `minio:helical/training_data/cell_type_classification/processed_data` and fine tunes the `gf-6L-10M-i2048` model.
 This data will then be archived in `minio:helical/training_data/cell_type_classification/archived_processed_data` since I assume that it could be re-used for future runs of this pipeline.
 The idea here being that the downstream user adds new data, processes it, and then wants to use all of their (both new and archived) to fine-tune the initial model.

 *You should see this message `'gf-6L-10M-i2048' model is in 'eval' mode, on device 'cuda' with embedding mode 'cell'.` when running this pipeline; if you are not running GPU fine-tuning this pipeline will take quite a while.*